yanghengtang/tp/docs/DeveloperGuide.md

 ![ViewPatientLogicSequenceDiagram](images/ViewPatientLogicSequenceDiagram.png)

-The sequence diagram for View Appointment and View Doctor would be similar.
+The sequence diagram for view appointment and view doctor would be similar.

-The following sequence diagram shows how the View Patient command results is handled in the `Ui`:
+The following sequence diagram shows how the view patient command results is handled in the `Ui`:

 ![ViewPatientUiSequenceDiagram](images/ViewPatientUiSequenceDiagram.png)

-The sequence diagram for View Appointment and View Doctor would be similar.
+The sequence diagram for view appointment and view doctor would be similar.

 The following activity diagram summarizes what happens when a user executes a new view command:

 ![ViewActivityDiagram](images/ViewActivityDiagram.png)

-#### Design considerations:
+#### Design considerations

 **Aspect: How view appointment / doctor / patient executes:**